Please see our affiliate notice, located on the sidebar. Thank you for supporting Scratch Made Food! & DIY Homemade Household!

 Let cool briefly, then serve.

-Storage options for Scalloped Potatoes and Rutabaga with Pork Chops Thyme and Cheddar Cheese.
+Storage options for Scalloped Potatoes and Rutabagas with Pork Chops Thyme and Cheddar Cheese.
 Store tightly covered in the refrigerator for up to three days.
 You may freeze this dish, but expect some texture quality loss in the scalloped potatoes, but the dish will taste fine!
 Thaw the frozen dish in the refrigerator before reheating.

 ~~~~